Source Domain

 Source Citation

-Reference to a URL or website as a source of information in an AI-generated response.
+Reference to a URL or website as a source of information in an AI response.

 Domain Authority(DA)